Terms and Conditions

 - Nudity or sexual imagery

-*Mission Australia does accept donations from some government owned or run programs where revenues are required by legislation to be returned to benefit the community.
+*Mission Australia does accept donations from some government owned or run programs [that are related to gambling] where revenue is required by legislation to be returned to benefit the community.

 For more information regarding our Community Fundraising Guidelines please see our FAQs.